 Greet everyone with a bonjour, smile, engage if you can and the experience of trying to eat like a local will be a million times more fun.

-If you want to know more, click to find out more about How to Live like a Local by reading my Essential Guide to Paris.
+I hope you enjoyed this post and if you want to know more about Paris, please click on the link to find out more about How to Live like a Local by reading my Essential Guide to Paris.